 Key Takeaways

-Research by Bruner (1966) suggests this kinaesthetic approach can promote deeper understanding.
-Tactile metacognition involves learners using objects and movement to manage learning.
-Learners plan, monitor, and assess their work using physical actions instead of just words.
+Research by Bruner (1966) suggests this kinaesthetic approach can support deeper understanding.
+In tactile metacognition, learners use objects and movement to manage their learning.
+They plan, monitor, and assess their work through physical actions, rather than through words alone.

 Traditional vs. Tactile Metacognition

-Flavell (1979) first defined metacognition as knowledge about one's own cognitive processes and the ability to regulate them.
-Brown (1987) expanded this into two components: metacognitive knowledge (what you know about how you learn) and metacognitive regulation (how you control your learning in real time).
-Both researchers assumed these processes were primarily verbal and internal.
-The embodied cognition movement challenges that assumption directly.
+Flavell (1979) first defined metacognition as knowing about your own thinking and being able to guide it.
+Brown (1987) then described two parts: metacognitive knowledge, or what you know about how you learn, and metacognitive regulation, or how you manage learning as it happens.
+Both researchers saw these processes as mainly verbal and inside the mind.
+The embodied cognition movement challenges that view.

 Traditional vs. Tactile Metacognition